 An invisible barrier of magical force appears and protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from magic missile.

-The rules for Shield reveal the spell as a reaction spell.
-This reaction is triggered when you are hit or targeted by Magic Missile.
-The spell increases your armor class as a reaction or after you know you have been hit.
+The spell increases your armor class as a reaction, or after you know you have been hit.
 The armor class bonus carries through until the start of your next turn.

 Is Shield Good?

 Shield might be one of the best spells in the game.
 It blocks Magic Missile automatically, can be used as a reaction to block an attack, and provides an AC bonus.
-This makes Shield hard for any caster to bypass when choosing spells at first level.
+This makes Shield hard for any caster to bypass when choosing spells at the first level.

 Shield blocks Magic Missile automatically.
 You may cast Shield as a reaction to being targeted by Magic Missile.
 Casting the spell in this manner stops all of the darts that are targeting you.